Yyx2626/VDJ_annotation/README.md

 Author: Adam Yongxin Ye @ Boston Children's Hospital / Harvard Medical School

+## Setup

+The scripts are command-line perl and python scripts, with little dependence on other packages.
+They should be able to run in any modern Linux or Mac platform;
+or you might need to first install perl and python 3 for your platform.

+To use the scripts, just download the scripts and put/unzipped in a folder.
+You can rename the folder with any name you like, such as `VDJ_annotation_scripts`.

+When executing the following two pipeline scripts, just replace the command-line argument `<scripts_dir>` with the path of the folder.

 ## Pipeline

 ### Step 1. annotate HTGTS tlx files